 This cornbread breakfast casserole is easy to prep ahead of time.

 The reason this cornbread and egg casserole is so good for a crowd is that, just like my sweet potato breakfast casserole, you can assemble it ahead of time, leaving way less stress for the morning of.

 Simply assemble the casserole up to the point of baking, then cover it tightly and keep it in the fridge up to 24 hours.
 When ready to serve, bring it to room temperature for 30 minutes, then bake!

-This casserole even works well as a reheatable weekday breakfast: you can assemble and bake it on the weekend, and then just reheat portions in the microwave as needed.
+This leftover cornbread recipe even works well as a reheatable weekday breakfast: you can assemble and bake it on the weekend, and then just reheat portions in the microwave as needed.

 What’s in this leftover cornbread recipe, besides cornbread and eggs?

 - the meat – I used turkey breakfast sausage (the kind sold in a roll) for this leftover cornbread recipe.
 Traditional sausage, veggie sausage, or oven baked bacon are also delicious options!
 Or, feel free to omit the meat to keep it vegetarian.